axiom-technology-group/project_jes/README.md

 #### the next step will be getting the vectors and model building.

-#### For the full files(including data) with reference on model building check the link: https://pan.baidu.com/s/1rraiuGeCXP5Oe5Xo5QK9VA
+#### For all the files(including data) with reference on model building check the link: https://pan.baidu.com/s/1rraiuGeCXP5Oe5Xo5QK9VA